 - This event has passed.

-About Ed Johnson: Edward Johnson is a Staten Island naturalist, who was the Curator, and eventually the Director of Science at the Staten Island Museum, recently retiring after 32 years of service.
+About the speaker: Edward Johnson is a Staten Island naturalist, who was the Curator, and eventually the Director of Science at the Staten Island Museum, recently retiring after 32 years of service.
 He has studied the natural history of Staten Island for over fifty years, and was the Staten Island compiler for the National Audubon Society’s Annual Christmas Bird Count for 25 years.
 Ed also has an interest in local history, and, with his wife Leslie, served as caretaker of the historic Conference House from 1987-1988.
 In addition, he is also an adjunct lecturer at the College of Staten Island, teaching lecture and laboratory courses in geology.
 A native Staten Islander, Ed and his family currently reside in Westerleigh.